-With the iPhone 13 and its Cinematic mode, you can shoot videos with a bokeh effect.
-We explain how you can shoot beautiful videos with depth of field and how to edit them afterwards - on the iPhone 13 series as well as on other devices.
+With the iPhone 13 (Pro) and iPhone 14 (Pro) series, you can shoot videos with a bokeh effect with the Cinematic mode.
+We explain how you can shoot beautiful videos with depth of field and how to edit them afterwards—on the iPhone 13 and 14 series, as well as on other devices.

 You can usually tell right away if a video was shot with a smartphone or an "actual" camera.
 The big difference would be the selective focus, which lets the person filming choose whether to make the foreground or background float, literally focusing on the subject.